The local-first network scanner

 Where is my scan data stored?

 Locally, on the device that ran the scan.
-There is no DeviceShelf cloud and no account — your network map never gets uploaded anywhere.
+There is no DeviceShelf cloud and no account, so your network map never gets uploaded anywhere.
 You can export it yourself to JSON, CSV or an HTML report whenever you like.

 Does DeviceShelf send my data anywhere?

-No — by default nothing leaves your device.
-Data is only sent if you explicitly enable an optional feature: AI (to the provider whose key you supplied), Fingerbank device lookups (fingerbank.org), or WAN-IP info (ip-api.com).
+No scan data leaves your device by default.
+DeviceShelf only sends scan traffic on your local network; nothing goes to the internet unless you explicitly use an online feature: AI (to the provider whose key you supplied), Fingerbank device lookups (fingerbank.org), WAN-IP info and the built-in speed test (Cloudflare), IP geolocation for WAN info and traceroute hops (stat.ripe.net, RIPE NCC), or webhooks you configure yourself.
 No analytics, no phone-home, no telemetry.

 Is scanning my network safe and allowed?